Wireless Image Retrieval at the Edge: Results

 \subsection{Performance for Different Methods}

 We plot the accuracy achieved by various schemes as a function of the test SNR in Fig.~\ref{fig:methods_comparison}.
 For these experiments we use the bandwidth of 64, which corresponds to the transmission of 64 complex symbols through the channel.
-One can clearly see that JSCC AE outperforms the digital scheme in all considered scenarios.
+One can see that JSCC AE outperforms the digital scheme in all considered scenarios.
 For CUHK03 dataset the digital approach is not able to recover the noiseless accuracy even at $\mathrm{SNR}=15\mathrm{dB}$, whereas the proposed JSCC AE scheme obtains accuracy close to the ideal channel baseline at around $10\mathrm{dB}$ for the AWGN channel.
 JSCC FC follows JSCC AE very closely, but the increase in the performance provided by the autoencoder is visible for all the SNRs considered, which proves the superiority of the proposed architecture in comparison to the relatively simpler JSCC FC.
 The lower accuracy of JSCC FC may stem from the fact that the noise directly affects the low-dimensional feature vector, while the autoencoder-based scheme introduces certain level of denoising, which improves the feature estimates at the receiver.
-We observe that the relative performances of the three schemes are similar for all the datasets considered, while JSCC FC seems to perform worse for the Car VeRi dataset, and even surpassed by the digital scheme at $\mathrm{SNR}=10\mathrm{dB}$.
+In Fig.~\ref{fig:cuhk_awgn}, we also show that feature decoding is not beneficial for the digital scenario.
+An alternative scheme, which we called Digital w/ decoding (capacity achieving), follows the same training strategy as discussed in Section \ref{subs:approach3}, but we further introduce a fully-connected decoder.
+This decoder is placed before the fully-connected classifier, and maps low-dimensional quantized latents back to the original, 2048-dimensional feature vector space.
+We show that this decoding step brings no improvement to the digital scheme performance, compared to the scenario without decoding.
+This result was consistent across all the datasets, but to avoid clutter we show it only in Fig.~\ref{fig:cuhk_awgn}.
+Another observation is that the relative performances of the three schemes are similar for all the datasets considered, while JSCC FC seems to perform worse for the Car VeRi dataset, and even surpassed by the digital scheme at $\mathrm{SNR}=10\mathrm{dB}$.